plmercereau/nixos-pi-zero-2/README.md

 ## Notes

 - The Zero 2 doesn't have enough RAM to build itself.
 An initial lead was to create a swap partition, but it turns out it was a bad idea, as it would have decreased the sd card lifetime (sd cards don't like many write operations).
-The `zram` swap is not big enough to bypass.
+A `zram` swap is not big enough to work.
 Hence the use of `deploy-rs`.
-  - Not that `nixos-rebuild --target-host` would work instead of using `deploy-rs`. but as `nixos-rebuild` is not available on Darwin, I'm using `deploy-rs` that works both on NixOS and Darwin.
+  - Note that `nixos-rebuild --target-host` would work instead of using `deploy-rs`. but as `nixos-rebuild` is not available on Darwin, I'm using `deploy-rs` that works both on NixOS and Darwin.
 - I still couldn't find a way to use `boot.kernelPackages = pkgs.linuxKernel.packages.linux_rpi3`.
 - the `sdImage.extraFirmwareConfig` option is not ideal as it cannot update `config.txt` after it is created in the sd image.